refinedev/refine/documentation/tutorial/essentials/setup/index.md

 <TabItem value="quick" label="Quick Setup">

 To follow this tutorial along, you can use the starter templates provided by `create-refine-app`.
-Below commands will create a new empty project for you with `@refinedev/core` and `@refinedev/cli` packages.
+The following command will create a new empty project for you with `@refinedev/core` and `@refinedev/cli` packages, providing everything needed to get started with the tutorial.

 <Tabs>